Brazil-Argentina game suspended after health authorities attempt to detain visiting players mid-game

 Brazil and Argentina's World Cup qualifier was thrown into chaos on Sunday when health authorities attempted to detain several members of the visiting team, causing the game to be suspended.

-Emiliano Martinez, Cristian Romero and Giovani Lo Celso were cleared to play the World Cup qualifier despite being charged with falsifying travel information upon their entry to Brazil, with mandatory quarantine and deportation advised for the trio and reserve Emiliano Buendia.
+Emiliano Martinez, Cristian Romero and Giovani Lo Celso were cleared to play the World Cup qualifier despite being accused of falsifying travel information upon their entry to Brazil, with mandatory quarantine and deportation advised by the Brazilian government for the trio and reserve Emiliano Buendia.

 Editors' Picks